opensearch-project/documentation-website/_search-plugins/concurrent-segment-search.md

 - [Index Stats]({{site.url}}{{site.baseurl}}/api-reference/index-apis/stats/)
 - [Nodes Stats]({{site.url}}{{site.baseurl}}/api-reference/nodes-apis/nodes-stats/)

-For the descriptions of the added fields, see [Index Stats API]({{site.url}}{{site.baseurl}}/api-reference/index-apis/stats#concurrent-segment-search).
+For descriptions of the added fields, see [Index Stats API]({{site.url}}{{site.baseurl}}/api-reference/index-apis/stats#concurrent-segment-search).

-Additionally, for the [Profile API], some response fields will be modified and others added.
+Additionally, some [Profile API] response fields will be modified and others added.
 For more information, see the [concurrent segment search section of the Profile API]({{site.url}}{{site.baseurl}}/api-reference/profile/).

 ## Limitations

 Parent aggregations on [join]({{site.url}}{{site.baseurl}}/field-types/supported-field-types/join/) fields do not support the concurrent search model.
-Thus, if a search request contains a parent aggregation, the aggregation will be executed using the non-concurrent path even if concurrent segment search is enabled at cluster level.
+Thus, if a search request contains a parent aggregation, the aggregation will be executed using the non-concurrent path even if concurrent segment search is enabled at the cluster level.

 ## Developer information: AggregatorFactory changes